jeffmoger/simplepass/README.md

 # SimplePass

-A lightwieght password manager for the command line.
+A lightweight password manager for the command line.

 ## Install